digitalformula/diy-nas/readme.md

 The next sections can be used or not used as you see fit.
 For example, you may not choose to use ZFS as your NAS filesystem.
 If that's the case, just skip that section.

-*In all steps that make use of `yum`, I have used the `-y` switch.
-This prevents `yum` for asking for confirmation before installing packages.
-You may wish to run `yum` without the `-y` switch if you'd like to see what it's doing at each step.*
+*In all steps that make use of `dnf`, I have used the `-y` switch.
+This prevents `dnf` for asking for confirmation before installing packages.
+You may wish to run `dnf` without the `-y` switch if you'd like to see what it's doing at each step.*

 ### CentOS 8.2

 1. Update CentOS 8 packages.

    ```
-   sudo yum -y update
+   sudo dnf -y update
    ```

 2. Install useful packages.

    ```
-   sudo yum -y install git curl rsync yum-utils bind-utils net-tools
+   sudo dnf -y install git curl rsync yum-utils bind-utils net-tools
    ```

 3. Install temperature monitors.